antvis/G2/site/docs/manual/component/tooltip.en.md

 **Color**

-`tooltip` will automatically assign colors to `tooltip` `item` based on chart content, but in actual applications, you may need to specify certain colors according to some rules.
-In this case, you can configure through the `color` attribute.
+`tooltip` will automatically assign colors to `tooltip` `item` based on chart content, but in practical applications, you may need to specify certain colors according to some rules.
+In this case, you can configure through the `color` property.
 Use `channel` to match the corresponding entry in the chart.

 ```js
 chart.options({